jbenasuli/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analysis of Kickstarter Data Trends
+## Analysis of Kickstarter Data Trends Description